 In calculating the number of staff for houseparents, programme workers and janitor staff, individual fractions of these three grades will be added together and the fraction resulting, if any, will be rounded up to the next whole number.
-Posts created after summation and rounding up of the fraction may be appointed as houseparent/programme worker/janitor staff at the discretion of the school to meet operational needs.
+Posts created after and rounding the fraction may appointed summation up of be as houseparent/programme worker/janitor staff at the discretion of the school to meet operational needs.